tekktrik/tekktrik/README.md

-I make things, some better then others, but all open-source!
+### I make things, some better then others, but all open-source!

 I'm a a mechanical engineer who escaped CAD and found `git`.
 I work primarily on CircuitPython, with a focus on writing hardware driviers, improving documentation, and maintaining codebase infrastructure.

+*Sponsored by Adafruit to work on CircuitPython!*

+### Talk to me about...

 My passions are robotics and automation, and I'm always up for contributing to these subjects!
 Let me know if you want to collaborate!

-Some of my more notable libraries are pinned.
+Some of my more interesting libraries are pinned.

+### More about me...

+Mixologist, D&D player, tinkerer, Pythonista, open-source enthusiast

 > - Mechanical engineering by profession
 > - Electrical engineering by provision
 > - Software engineering by passion

-Mixologist, D&D player, tinkerer, Pythonista, open-source enthusiast
+### Some of my stats...

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=tekktrik&count_private=true&theme=tokyonight&showicons=true)]()